Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitionning-into-data-science-non-technical-background.md

 - Linear Algebra
     - <a href="https://www.amazon.com/gp/product/0536667470">Linear Algebra</a> - Solid intro to linear algebra.
 - Data Science
-    - <a href="https://www.oreilly.com/library/view/data-science-for/9781449374273/">Data Science of Business</a>Data Science of Business – Very good book to get a good understanding of Data Science in the context of a business.
+    - <a href="https://www.oreilly.com/library/view/data-science-for/9781449374273/">Data Science of Business</a> – Very good book to get a good understanding of Data Science in the context of a business.
 Helps understand data mining techniques in use today.
     - <a href="http://themlbook.com/">The hundred-page machine learning book</a> – All you need to know about machine learning in 100 pages.

 <b>Youtube Channels – My top 3 for data science</b>